ImagineCemeteries/ImagineCemeteries/240326_Manual/240902_dark_cloud.md

 - It appears to be above us and come down through the roof in pipe-like energetic tentacles
 - It is slow moving, if you quickly side step you can move away from it
 - You can antagonize it to bait it
+- it has a connection to YOU, your human, your humans social circle, the other spirits and their spirits too
+- Just an unchecked problem that has been going on for way too long

 # A dark cloud is not only hanging over your head, it is a sentient spiritual species.
 - Hay fever, granny's pillow